jacksenechal/resume/resume.md

 Languages, Technologies and Interests
 -------------------------------------

-Programming experience with Ruby, Rails, JavaScript, jQuery, PHP, ActionScript, Flex, SuperCollider, and MySQL databases.
+Programming experience with Ruby, Rails, JavaScript, CoffeeScript, jQuery, PHP, ActionScript, Flex, SuperCollider, and MySQL databases.
 Limited experience with C++, Java, Perl and Python.

 Test automation experience with Ruby, Rails, PHP, Selenium, and some ActionScript.